grahamdelafield/PGC_Parallel_Comp/README.md

 # PGC_Parallel_Comp
-This is the repository associated with manuscript _____ .
+Repository for code and datafiles associated with Manuscript (citation to come).

 <img src="https://github.com/grahamdelafield/PGC_Parallel_Comp/blob/main/images/ReadmeImg.png" align="right"
      alt="Venn diagram" height="250">

-Repository for code and datafiles associated with Manuscript (citation to come).

 ## Data Availability
 Thanks for checking our this github.
 The code contained here is intended to supplement the manuscript associated with our experiment and to be viewed/used by readers.
 Most of the data needed to run these notebooks is already included in the repository, meaning you can get started with a simple download.
-However, since the file size of the .mzXML data is too large, these files will have to be retrieved from _______ .
+However, since the file size of the .mzXML data is too large, these files will have to be retrieved from the ProteomeXchange Consortium via the PRIDE partner repository (identifier: PXD024195).
 As such, when looking through these notebooks, you will see the markdown cells indicating when/if you need to provide the path to that mzXML data.
 If you experience any trouble in accomplishing this, please contact me using the information below.

 ## Getting Started